 Hawkshead is an ancient township that has flourished since Norse times, belonging to Furness Abbey until the 12th Century.
 The monks owned Hawkshead Hall, just outside the village, of which the National Trust owned Hawkshead Courthouse is all that remains.
 After the dissolution of the monasteries in 1537, Hawkshead grew as a market town, with many buildings dating from the 17th Century.

-Hawkshead is still the same tiny village of higgledy-piggledy houses, archways, and squares beloved by William Wordsworth and Beatrix Potter.
+The tiny village is still the same collection of higgledy-piggledy houses, archways, and squares beloved by William Wordsworth and Beatrix Potter.
 Cars are banned from the village, there being a large car park on the outskirts of the village.
-Tourism is now the main industry of Hawkshead, with many pleasant inns, guest houses, teashops and gift shops.
+Tourism is now the main industry in the village, with many pleasant inns, guest houses, teashops and gift shops.

 Whilst at school in Hawkshead, William lodged with Ann Tyson and her husband, who were in their sixties, first in the village, then at Colthouse where they moved in 1783.
 Anne Tyson’s cottage is now used as a holiday cottage.